RashCodes/RashCodes/README.md

-- 👋 Hello World

-- Graduated with a Bachelor of Computer Science (Hons) in Software Engineering.
+I’m Mohamed Rashad, Graduated with a Bachelor’s Degree in Computer Science (Hons) in Software Engineering.
+After Graduating with an Information Technology (IT) Diploma.

-- I'm Junior Frontend Developer with 1 year of experience in HTML5, CSS, JavaScript, Bootstrap 5, Material UI, and an expert in CSS FlexBox / CSS Grid Layout. an expert in ReactJS with styled and cleaned components for future use, hooks, and routes. an expert in UI design using Figma with skills in prototyping tools.
-- I built my Final year Project (FYP) by using Java language and assisted by Firebase Database, to Implement the Mobile Application "PR-Speedy Pickup" with proper Documentation.
+I’m a Junior Frontend Developer Entry-Level with 1 year of experience ( 6 months of Internship & 6 months of Self-Learning) I continue gaining new skills on my own even if I am not part of an organization or teamwork.
+I have a unique perspective.
+I am creatively inclined, which helps me develop innovative solutions and be an effective Frontend Developer

 - 📫 How to reach me! via Email.: "mrashad905@gmail.com" / via WhatsApp.: "+601121251990"